Click here to review text of state statute

-- financial account number or credit or debit card number, if circumstances exist in which the number could be used without additional identifying information, access codes, or passwords;
+- a financial account number or credit or debit card number if the number could be used without additional identifying information, access codes, or passwords;

-- account passwords or personal identification numbers or other access codes for a financial account.
+- a password, personal identification number, or other access code for a financial account.

 "Data Collector" may include the State, State agencies, political subdivisions of the State, public and private universities, privately and publicly held corporations, limited liability companies, financial institutions, retail operators, and any other entity that, for any purpose, whether by automated collection or otherwise, handles, collects, disseminates, or otherwise deals with nonpublic personal information.

-“Security Breach” means unauthorized acquisition of electronic data or a reasonable belief of an unauthorized acquisition of electronic data that compromises the security, confidentiality or integrity of a consumer’s personally identifiable information maintained by a Data Collector.
+“Security Breach” means unauthorized acquisition of electronic data or a reasonable belief of an unauthorized acquisition of electronic data that compromises the security, confidentiality or integrity of a consumer’s personally identifiable information or login credentials maintained by a Data Collector.

 “Encryption” means use of an algorithmic process to transform data into a form in which the data is rendered unreadable or unusable without use of a confidential process or key.

 “Redaction” means the rendering of data so that it is unreadable or is truncated so that no more than the last four digits of the identification number are accessible as part of the data.